edcarp/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 > ## Installing packages into Conda environments using `pip`
 >
-> [Combo](https://github.com/yzhao062/combo) is a comprehensive Python toolbox for combining
+> [deepTools](https://deeptools.readthedocs.io/en/develop/index.html)  is a suite of python tools particularly
-> machine learning models and scores.
-Model combination can be considered as a subtask of
-> [ensemble learning](https://en.wikipedia.org/wiki/Ensemble_learning), and has been widely used
-> in real-world tasks and data science competitions like [Kaggle](https://www.kaggle.com/).
+>  developed for the efficient analysis of high-throughput sequencing data, such as ChIP-seq, RNA-seq or MNase-seq.
 >
-> Activate the `machine-learning-env` you created in a previous challenge and use `pip` to install
+> Activate the `rnaseq-env` you created in a previous challenge and use `pip` to install
 > `combo`.
 >
 > > ## Solution
 > >
-> > The following commands will activate the `basic-scipy-env` and install `combo`.
+> > The following commands will activate the `rnaseq-env` and install `combo`.
 > >
 > > ~~~
 > > $ conda install --name rnaseq-env pip
 > > $ conda activate rnaseq-env
-> > $ python -m pip install combo==0.1.*
+> > $ python -m pip install deeptools==2.*
 > > ~~~
 > > {: .language-bash}
 > >